abraunegg/onedrive/docs/client-architecture.md

 There are 2 main operational modes that the client can utilise:

 1. Standalone sync mode that performs a single sync action against Microsoft OneDrive.
 This method is used when you utilise `--sync`.
-2. Ongoing sync mode that continuously syncs your data with Microsoft OneDrive.
+2. Ongoing sync mode that continuously syncs your data with Microsoft OneDrive and utilises 'inotify' to watch for local system changes.
 This method is used when you utilise `--monitor`.

 By default, both modes consider all data stored online within Microsoft OneDrive as the 'source-of-truth' - that is, what is online, is the correct data (file version, file content, file timestamp, folder structure and so on).
 This consideration also matches how the Microsoft OneDrive Client for Windows operates.

 However, in standalone mode (`--sync`), you can *change* what reference the client will use as the 'source-of-truth' for your data by using the `--local-first` option so that the application will look at your local files *first* and consider your local files as your 'source-of-truth' to replicate that directory structure to Microsoft OneDrive.

+**Critical Advisory:** Please be aware that if you designate a network mount point (such as NFS, Windows Network Share, or Samba Network Share) as your `sync_dir`, this setup inherently lacks 'inotify' support.
+Support for 'inotify' is essential for real-time tracking of file changes, which means that the client's 'Monitor Mode' cannot immediately detect changes in files located on these network shares.
+Instead, synchronisation between your local filesystem and Microsoft OneDrive will occur at intervals specified by the `monitor_interval` setting.
+This limitation regarding 'inotify' support on network mount points like NFS or Samba is beyond the control of this client.

 ## File conflict handling - default operational modes